benmaier/epipack/paper/paper.md

 taking up valuable time and resources for debugging and reanalysis.
-Furthermore, researchers often need to cross-check their results by implementing both deterministic well-mixed models as well as models that consider explicit contact structures (i. e. static or temporal networks).
+Furthermore, researchers often need to cross-check their results by implementing both deterministic well-mixed models as well as models that consider explicit contact structures (i.e. static or temporal networks).
 Last but not least, analytical derivations are often done using separate computer algebra systems.

-*epipack* solves the raised issues by offering a simple, process-based framework that allows researchers to quickly prototype Poisson-based compartmental epidemiological models and to investigate their behavior based on analytical, numerical, stochastical, and agent-based/network-based simulations, facilitated by a visualization framework and parsimonious, customizable interactives.
+*epipack* solves the raised issues by offering a simple, process-based framework that allows researchers to quickly prototype and modify compartmental epidemiological models and to investigate their behavior based on analytical, numerical, stochastical, and network-based simulations, facilitated by a visualization framework and parsimonious, customizable interactives.

 Here, the overarching design principle focuses on defining epidemiological models via